Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-By combining the sensitivity $J_{\rm min}$ with the 3-$\sigma$ limit on \sigv\ obtained from the diffuse emission analysis in the absence of DM-induced signal found in the (mock) data, we can determine the critical sensitivity $J_{\rm min}^{\rm crit}$ by setting $\sigv=\sigv_{\rm max}(T)$ in the mock data generated for point-like source searches, and compute the corresponding $J_{\rm min}$ from the likelihood analysis presented just above.
-This can be formulated as \ben J_{\rm min}^{\rm crit}(T) = J_{\rm min}\left(T,\sigv_{\rm max}(T)\right)\,. \een Like in the simplified statistical analysis [see \citeeq{eq:jmin_crit}], $J_{\rm min}^{\rm crit}$ is the critical $J$-factor sensitivity below which the DM-induced diffuse emission should have already been detected.
-Therefore, integrating the pdf of point-like subhalos' $J$-factor above $J_{\rm min}^{\rm crit}$ (see \citefig{fig:prob_jpsi_pl}) formally allows us to determine whether subhalos can be detected as point-like objects before the smooth DM itself.
-With the involved statistical method described above, we can already check one of the main predictions of the earlier simplified statistical treatment: the fact that $J_{\rm min}^{\rm crit}$ becomes asymptotically constant with time, and independent of annihilation cross section (as long as it sticks to its 3-$\sigma$ limit, which does depend on observation time).
+By combining the sensitivity $J_{\rm min}$ with the 3$\sigma$ limit on \sigv\ obtained from the absence of DM signal in the diffuse emission in the mock data, we can determine the critical sensitivity $J_{\rm min}^{\rm crit}$, \ie~the threshold above which pointlike subhalos cannot be detected before the diffuse DM signal.
+As explained around \citeeq{eq:jmin_crit}, $J_{\rm min}^{\rm crit}$ is simply the time-dependent value of $J_{\rm min}$ obtained by setting $\sigv=\sigv_{\rm max}(T)$ in the likelihood function of \citeeq{eq:lklhd_pt} applied to the mock data generated for pointlike source searches.
+This can be formulated as \ben J_{\rm min}^{\rm crit}(T) = J_{\rm min}\left(T,\sigv_{\rm max}(T)\right)\,. \een Being the critical $J$~factor sensitivity below which the DM-induced diffuse emission should have already been detected, integrating the pdf of pointlike subhalo $J$~factors above $J_{\rm min}^{\rm crit}$ (see \citefig{fig:prob_jpsi_pl}) allows us to determine the number of subhalos that can be detected as pointlike objects before the smooth DM itself.
+With the rather involved statistical method described above, we can already check one of the main predictions of the earlier simplified statistical treatment: the fact that $J_{\rm min}^{\rm crit}$ should become asymptotically constant with time, and independent of annihilation cross section (as long as it is defined from the 3$\sigma$ limit on \sigv\ derived from the diffuse signal analysis, which does depend on observation time).

+Values of $J_{\rm min}^{\rm crit}$ as functions of time and computed from the likelihood analysis are reported in \citefig{fig:jmin_crit} as the solid blue curves (the dashed blue curves show the results obtained with the simplified analysis).
+The left (right) panel assumes an angular resolution of $\theta_{\rm r}=0.1^\circ$ ($1^\circ$, respectively).
+Are also shown the evolutions of the subhalo detection threshold (or sensitivity) $J_{\rm min}$ derived assuming two different annihilation cross sections: one corresponding to the 10-yr limit in the diffuse signal (red curves), and the other one corresponding to the 20-yr limit (green curves).
+The $J_{\rm min}^{\rm crit}$ curves cross the $J_{\rm min}$ red (green) ones at 10~yr (20~yr, respectively), as expected, since they have been derived assuming $\sigv_{\rm max}(10/20\,{\rm yr})$.